Master Class DRAWING DOWN THE MOON: The Crossroads of Surrealism, Magical Practice and Material Form by Emily Hunt

 9:30 AM Reception at the BAI

-Working with ‘the other’ in Alphabets and Dust: Automatism in Asemic Language and Parsemage.
+Working with ‘the other’ in Alphabets and Dust: Automatism in Asemic Language and Pareidolia.

-After the warm-up, the first practical course on Asemic Language will commence.
-Asemic art refers to a form of art that uses symbols and marks that resemble writing but do not have a specific meaning or semantic content.
-It is considered to be a universal language because it can be understood by people regardless of their cultural or linguistic background.
-This is because the symbols and marks used in asemic art tap into something deep within our unconscious minds, allowing us to connect with the artwork on an intuitive level.
-We will look and discuss the work of Hildegard von Bingen, Hélène Smith, Madge Gill, The Codex Seraphinianus created by Luigi Serafina and Allyson Grey.
+The first practical course on Asemic Language will then commence.
+Asemic art refers to a form of art that employs symbols and marks resembling writing but lacking specific meaning or semantic content.
+Often regarded as a universal language, asemic art can be intuitively understood regardless of cultural or linguistic background.
+This universality arises from its ability to tap into the unconscious mind, fostering intuitive connections with the artwork.
+During this session, we will examine and discuss the alphabets of Hildegard von Bingen, Hélène Smith, Madge Gill, Luigi Serafini’s Codex Seraphinianus, and Allyson Grey.

 Tuesday, July 08, 2025